Understanding the Issues

 Ready, Set, Go!
 Guidelines and Tips for Collecting Patient Data on Sexual Orientation and Gender Identity

-National LGBT Health Education Center: LGBTQ people experience significant health disparities and require preventive services and treatment interventions tailored to their unique needs.
+National LGBTQIA+ Health Education Center: LGBTQIA+ people experience significant health disparities and require preventive services and treatment interventions tailored to their unique needs.
 Yet health care providers often do not know the sexual orientation or gender identity (SO/GI) of their patients, which may lead to missed screenings, less effective counseling, culturally insensitive remarks, and other missteps.
 This guide is designed to help your health center successfully collect SO/GI data, no matter where you are in the process.
 For those just beginning, the guide can be used from start to finish.
 If you have already created a system but have encountered challenges and questions, this guide can help you address them.

 Resource Center: Professional Training